A Markov Random Field model for Hypergraph-based Machine Learning: Experiments

-\textbf{Results.} The performance of each method in inferring the real-world hypergraph structures from node features is presented in Table~\ref{tab:real_world_f1} and Table~\ref{tab:real_world_gmse}.
+\textbf{Comparison with baselines on real-world data.} The performance of each method in inferring the real-world hypergraph structures from node features is presented in Table~\ref{tab:real_world_f1} and Table~\ref{tab:real_world_gmse}.
 These results show that the proposed HGSI achieve state-of-the-art performance in inferring every real-world hypergraph structure with respect to both F1-Score and HGMSE.
 Furthermore, Figure~\ref{fig:pro} visualises the probabilities generated by HGSI for the ground-truth and non-ground-truth hyperedges in the potential hypergraph structure.
-These figures illustrate that, for every real-world hypergraph, HGSI generates much higher probabilities for ground-truth hyperedges compared to non-ground-truth hyperedges in the potential hypergraph structure.
-Both the quantitative results and the visualisation reflect that the proposed inference method can use the given node features to generate reliable probabilities for potential hyperedges in the real world.
-Additionally, the proposed hypergraph smoothness prior demonstrates the ability to capture the relationship between the real-world hypergraph structure and the node features associated with it.
+These illustrate that, for every real-world hypergraph, HGSI generates much higher probabilities for ground-truth hyperedges compared to non-ground-truth hyperedges in the potential hypergraph structure.
+Notably, on the SubYelp dataset, the true hyperedges receive much larger probabilities than on the other benchmarks.
+This suggests that Yelp’s co-review patterns adhere particularly closely to the structural assumptions encoded by our HMRF.
+These results reflect that the proposed inference method can utilise the given node features to generate reliable probabilities for potential hyperedges in practical scenarios.

-\textbf{Ablation study on the smoothness criterion.} We empirically test the proposed smoothness criterion on real-world datasets.
-Figure~\ref{fig:real_sth} illustrates that on all of the chosen real-world datasets, the smoothness formulated as Eq.~(\ref{eq:shgn}) makes HGSI achieve the best performance, thereby confirming that the proposed smoothness criterion plays a crucial role in capturing the real-world hypergraph-data relation.